TSUSAKA-ucl/ik-worker-example/README.md

 See [`package.json`](./package.json) for details.

-This is built by `vite`, and copy assets and wasm using `viteStaticCopy`.
+This package is built by `vite`, and vite copies assets and WASMs using `viteStaticCopy`.
 See [`vite.config.js`](./vite.config.js).